bangbangcon/west/content/Speakers.md

 Even though you often can't see them, almost everything a computer draws is a triangle!
 Even curves and spheres!
 We will discuss why triangles are unique and cool, and how they unlock much of the 'magic' behind 3D computer graphics and rendering.
-But its not really magic!  and you don't need a fancy degree to understand how the images on your computer screen or in your favorite video game get drawn.
+But it's not really magic!
+And you don't need a fancy degree to understand how the images on your computer screen or in your favorite video game get drawn.

-<b>Molly</b> is a software engineer who learned about computer graphics
-while working on OpenGL map rendering libraries.
+**Molly** is a software engineer who learned about computer graphics while working on OpenGL map rendering libraries.
 She's also a cartography stan and former economic policy researcher.